 Invoice Workflow brings savings and efficiencies to accounts payable by matching invoices, POs, and items received

-When accounts payable managers need to match invoices, POs, and goods received to determine whether an invoice should be paid or not, To-Increase Invoice Workflow for Microsoft Dynamics AX automates and simplifies this task along with all the other activities related to invoice approvals.
+When accounts payable managers need to match invoices, POs, and goods received to determine whether an invoice should be paid or not, accounts payable automation software can simplify this task along with all the other activities related to invoice approvals.
 Invoice matching combines with automated approvals and streamlined approver routings to help companies implement fast, reliable, and consistent invoice processing, saving time and expenses.
-Companies can take advantage of the flexibility of Invoice Workflow to set up their approval criteria, roles, and processes as they like.
+Companies can take advantage of the flexibility of AP Automation to set up their approval criteria, roles, and processes as they like.

 Simple two-way and three-way matching within variances

 In To-Increase Invoice Workflow, you have two main ways to match invoices to purchase orders and get to the invoice approval—two-way and three-way matching.
 Without the solution’s assistance, these steps would take a number of time-consuming, manual steps in Microsoft Dynamics AX and between accounts payable, procurement managers, and vendors.
 Together with automatic approvals and efficient approver routings, the matchings help companies achieve a fast ROI and remarkable process efficiencies with Invoice Workflow.